Elham048/MERN_ThinkBoard/notes.md

 18. Going to the website "bg.ibelick.com" we can get the code for the background of our app.
 Here we just changed the color to meet our requirements.

 <div class="absolute inset-0 -z-10 h-full w-full bg-white [background:radial-gradient(125%_125%_at_50%_10%,#fff_40%,#63e_100%)]"></div>

+19. In the terminal give the command C:\8th_Semester\Project\MERN_ThinkBoard>npm init -y Wrote to C:\8th_Semester\Project\MERN_ThinkBoard\package.json:

+{
+"name": "mern_thinkboard",
+"version": "1.0.0",
+"description": "",
+"main": "index.js",
+"scripts": {
+"test": "echo \"Error: no test specified\" && exit 1"
+ },
+"keywords": [],
+"author": "",
+"license": "ISC"
+}

+This creates the package.json which is then updated as

+{
+"name": "mern_thinkboard",
+"version": "1.0.0",
+"description": "",
+"main": "index.js",
+"scripts": {
+"build": "npm install --prefix backend && npm install --prefix frontend && npm run build --prefix frontend" },
+"keywords": [],
+"author": "",
+"license": "ISC"
+}

+by doing this, after we delete the node_modules folder in both frontend and backend, we can run the command

+C:\8th_Semester\Project\MERN_ThinkBoard>npm run build

+This will install all the dependencies and also build the frontend application.
+This also creates a dist folder under frontend folder, which is the optimized version of the application we have built.

+All this is done as when this app is uploaded to github, there won't be the dependencies with it.
+So by running these commands in the render.com, these dependencies will be automatically installed and the frontend will also be built.
+Thus we will get the optimized version of the react app.